BracketSpace/Notification/readme.txt

 == Changelog ==

+= [Next] =
+* [Changed] Added soft-fail for not valid JSON configuration for Notifications.
+This is most likely caused by updating from a very old version.

 = 6.0.0 =
 * [Fixed] Theme Update trigger errors on update.
 * [Added] Notification object as a wrapper for Notification Post.